 i.The better characterization of cellular and molecular partners involved in HDL functions for the development of new drugs able to affect specific mechanisms rather than increasing HDL-C levels.

 ii.
 To identifyHDL-related biomarkers better than HDL-cholesterol level for assessing cardiovascular risk(diagnostic and prognostic).

-In this context, our team has previously demonstrated diverse roles of the cell surface F1-ATPase as a receptor for apoA-I (the main HDL apolipoprotein) coupled to purinergic P2Y receptors and involved in metabolic and vascular functions of HDL.
+In this context, our team has previously demonstrated diverse roles of the cell surface F1-ATPase as a receptor for apoA-I (the main HDL apolipoprotein), originating from mitochondria and coupled to purinergic P2Y receptors (P2Y1/13).
+This F1-ATPase/P2Ys axis is involved in metabolic and vascular functions of HDL.
 The clinical relevance of this F1-ATPase/P2Ys axis in HDL functions in humans has recently been supported by the identification of serum F1-ATPase inhibitor (IF1) as an independent determinant of HDL-C and coronary artery disease risk.